Ellicott City, Maryland: Milling

+In 1774, Joseph Ellicott purchased Hood's Mill for 1,700 pounds, which became known as "Ellicott's Upper Mills".
+In 1775 the brothers expanded their holdings with 30.5 acre from Bartholomew Balderson.
+Nathaniel sold his partnership in 1777, and Joseph sold all but his Hood's Mill ownership the next year.
+With the development of Ellicott's Mills, the main road connecting Baltimore to the west shifted southward from the Upper Mills to the Lower Mills at Ellicott City.
+This route later was incorporated into the Baltimore and Frederick-Town Turnpike and the National Road.

+The town retained the name "Ellicott's Mills" when the U.S. Postal stop opened on October 7, 1797.

 The Ellicott brothers constructed sawmills, smithies, stables, an oil mill, a grain distillery, and grain mills.
 They helped revolutionize farming in the area by persuading farmers to plant wheat instead of tobacco and also by introducing Plaster of Paris fertilizer to revitalize depleted soil.
 The Ellicotts produced the product until a fire on 11 January 1809.
-Charles Carroll of Carrollton (1737-1832), the last surviving signer of the Declaration of Independence, a rare Roman Catholic and a wealthy landowner with the largest fortune then in colonial America, was an early influential convert from tobacco to wheat.
-By 1830, the founders' families could no longer support operations as "Ellicott and Company" or "Johnathan Ellicott and Sons".
-By 1840, the Ellicott family sold off their interests in the two flour mills, the granite quarry, the saw mill and plaster mill.
+Charles Carroll of Carrollton (1737–1832), the last surviving signer of the Declaration of Independence, a rare Roman Catholic and a wealthy landowner with the largest fortune then in colonial America, was an early influential convert from tobacco to wheat.
+By 1830, the founders' families could no longer support operations, and by 1840, the Ellicott family sold off their interests in the two flour mills, the granite quarry, the saw mill and plaster mill.